-Taxation is one of the most difficult areas that landlords have to get to grips with.
+Landlord tax is one of the most difficult areas that landlords have to get to grips with.
 After all very few landlords are professional accountants.
-Therefore for many landlords keeping up to date with and understanding fully the taxation system relating to investment property can be a time consuming and frustrating experience.
+Therefore for many of us keeping up to date with tax deadlines and understanding fully the taxation system relating to buy-to-let property can be a time consuming and frustrating experience.

-Thankfully for landlords working out how they claim their landlord expenses there are people like Steve Sims of Property Tax Plus about to make things clear.
-Steve is author of ‘Understanding and Paying Less Property Tax for Dummies.’ and has set out in very clear and concise way how landlords can assess and understand their own tax position.
-We hope to get Steve to contribute a series of articles over the coming months on how landlords can ensure theys pay less property tax.
-This week he turns his attention to expenses that landlords can claim when calculating their tax bill.
+Thankfully for landlords working out how they claim their landlord expenses there are people like Steve Sims the author of ‘Understanding and Paying Less Property Tax for Dummies.’ who has set out in very clear and concise way how they can understand their own tax position and claim back their landlord tax expenses.
+This week Steve turns his attention to how landlords calculate and then claim back the expenses against their tax bill.

-If every accountant had a pound for every time a client had asked for a ‘definitive’ list of expenses that a landlord can claim, they would be rich men.
+If every accountant had a pound for every time a client had asked for the ‘definitive’ list of expenses that a landlord can claim, they would be rich men.

 For what it’s worth here’s the answer – there is NO definitive list of tax deductable expenses for a landlords buy-to-let property.

 This is still not a definitive list.

-Nothing stops any landlord claiming an expense that is incurred:
+Nothing stops any landlord claiming a tax expense that is incurred:

 This article assumes that the property incurring the expense is let at a market rent and there are no unusual factors, such as uncommercial letting or sale and leaseback of property.